Key vaccines to consider this year

 An older lady who just got a vaccine

-Staying current on your immunizations, including flu shots, can help protect your health all year long.
-Our helpful guide will tell you which vaccines to ask your doctor about.
+Staying current on your immunizations, including flu shots and RSV vaccines, can help protect your health all year long.
+Our helpful guide below will tell you which vaccines to ask your doctor about.

 Flu vaccine